ferrous-systems/CO2-Device/Documentation/Proposal.md

 To determine, if the network will be a star or a mesh, experiments will have to be conducted.

-### Experiments
+### Radio Experiments

+The setup for the embedded course was used to conduct a first experiment to find out how the radio works inside the office.
+The reliability depends highly on how much metal is next to the sending and receiving devices.
+Best results are optained when both devices are located higher then our monitors.
+People block the signal transmission, walls and whiteboards do not.

+We believe, that with optimized positioning of the devices, there is no need for a mesh topology.

 Questions:
 - How many packets are lost at what distance?
 - How do I deal with packet loss?

+- Is packet loss dependent on size of the packet?
+- Can packet loss be optimized with other Frequencies?
+-

-The embedded training radio can be used for a first round of tests.
+The embedded training radio setup can be used for a first round of tests.

 ### Protocol[?]